TenshiAngelina/readme-generator/README.md

 The lack of time to create a professional README file was the main motivator to create this app.
 Developers spend too much time writing code and debugging, so it is expected that creating and formating a README file takes precious time.

+An example of a generated readme can be found at this repo under the name of README_generated.md

 ### User story

 AS A developer